Role-Based Access Control

 In addition to data access, user roles are also used to grant permissions to Collectors, restricting access to Collector management (which refers to installing, upgrading, and monitoring Collectors) to only the users who need that level of control over the operations of a Sumo Logic account.

 Managing Users and Roles is handled by toggling between user management options and role management options.
-All user creation and editing is available via the Manage > Users page, while all role creation and editing is done through the Manage > Roles page.
-To toggle between the pages you can click the View buttons in the top right of each page.
+All user creation and editing is available via the Administration > Users and Roles > Users page (Manage > Users in the classic UI), while all role creation and editing is done through the Administration > Users and Roles > Roles page (Manage > Roles in the classic UI).